About Mysore Style

-The advantage of the Mysore-style format is you are asked to move at a pace that feels right for you on the day.
+The advantage of Mysore style is you move at a pace that feels right for you on the day.

-It’s such a relief to be a beginner again.
-You may find yourself progressing through to the intermediate and advanced postures fairly quickly, but allow yourself to indulge in a fresh start.
+It’s such a relief to be a beginner again!
+Allow yourself to indulge in a fresh start.
 Mysore style classes are an opportunity to be taught new techniques from the ground up.